 Domestic violence and child abuse often occur together and pose a significant threat to children and teens.
 It is estimated that between 3.5 and 10 million children witness domestic abuse each year and over 3 million reports of child abuse are made annually.
-Bright Future’s youth advocacy division provides comprehensive prevention, intervention and recovery services to youth affected by child abuse, teen dating violence, domestic abuse, and sexual assault.
+Bright Future Foundation’s youth advocacy division provides comprehensive prevention, intervention and recovery services to youth affected by child abuse, teen dating violence, domestic abuse, and sexual assault.
 Youth Advocacy provides the tools, skills, and confidence youth need to successfully break free from the generational cycle of abuse.
-Programs include:

 Youth Advocacy Programs